the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- The finisher bonus is buffed to add +2 Water/Science to every owned city and award a free Great Engineer.
 	- Naturalism
 		- The opener is buffed to add +2 Food/Culture to all cities instead of +1 and a +20% bonus to Great Farmer generation.
-		- Emissions Standards removes the Production penalty to Coal Plants and adds an extra +1 Happiness/Culture to Recycling Plant and Carbon Capture buildings, along with +2 Production and +1 Power to Solar collectors and Wind farms.
-With the adjustments to Recycling Plants, it's finally no longer a bad policy.
+		- Emissions Standards removes the Production penalty to Coal Plants and adds +2 Production to Carbon Capture and Smart Grid buildings, along with Solar collector and Wind farm improvements.
-		- Physiolatry loses the Science penalty and gains extra Food, Production and Culture yields.
+		- Physiolatry loses the Science penalty and Food yields, but gains Culture yields.
 		- Ecodefense is adjusted to make this ideology *more* warlike; it now unlocks access to a new Eco-Terrorist unit who only exists to commit war crimes and provides 3 of them for free.
-		- Harmony gains the old effects of Differential Rationing and Civil Society to replace the lackluster stat bonus to cities of size 7+.
+		- Harmony now adds +25% Culture to Protected Areas and gives a 20% discount on Faith purchases, along with adding +2 Culture/Faith in cities with 2+ active specialists.
-		- Conservation buffs Farmer specialists to return +2 Water and adds +2 Water to Rainwater Purifiers.
+		- Conservation buffs Farmer specialists to return +2 Water and adds +10% Water to Rainwater Purifiers.
 		- The finisher bonus loses the Faith purchase on Great Farmers (which was moved to Adaptation's finisher) but awards 2 of them for free, and now adds a 10% Production boost towards building the Utopia Project (moved here from Bionics Complete).
 	- Mechanization
 		- All of the Food/Growth maluses and population cullings have been removed.
-		- The opener is adjusted to add 5% Production in all cities and lose the Science boost/Culture penalty.
+		- The opener is adjusted to add +2 Production/Happiness in all cities and lose the Science boost/Culture penalty.
 		- Urbanization loses the scaling Science yields.
-		- Automation now adds +2 each of Production, Science and Happiness to Factories and Automated Factories.
+		- Automation now adds +2 each of Production and Science to Factories and Automated Factories, but does not add Happiness.
 		- Logistics renamed to Integrated Attack Logistics and loses the minor healing bonus and Unit Supply bonus, but adds 50% Production to Automated units.
 		- Digitization no longer adds Faith to Data/Decryption Centers.
 It now adds +2 Culture/Happiness to those buildings.
 		- The finisher awards a free Great Engineer and Scientist and increases the Production bonuses to 25%.
 	- Bionics
 		- The opener is now +1 Science per 4 population instead of a flat +2 Science per city.
-		- Weather Engineering now adds +2 Water to Moisture traps, along with +2 Production and +1 Power to Solar collectors and Wind farms, making it much more useful.
+		- Weather Engineering now adds +2 Water to Moisture traps, along with +2 Production to Solar collectors and Wind farms, making it much more useful.
-		- Eugenics's Unhappiness reduction and +2 Faith from having +2 active Specialists replaced with +2 Happiness from having 2+ active Specialists.
+		- Eugenics's Unhappiness reduction and +2 Faith from having +2 active Specialists is replaced with +2 Happiness from having 2+ active Specialists.
 The Strength bonus to Personnel units is increased to 25% and it adds +25 starting XP to Personnel units.
 		- Cybernetics loses the weak +1 Production per 10 population and adds 25% Production towards Military units.
-Additionally, the old effect of letting Personnel units retain full strength while wounded has been moved to a new "AI Implant" promotion granted by this tenet that also adds additional unit healing.
+Additionally, the old effect of letting Personnel units retain full strength while wounded has been moved to a new "AI Implant" promotion granted by this tenet that also adds additional unit healing and 10% extra Strength when attacking.
 		- Transhumanism adds a 33% reduction to Unhappiness in the Capital and no longer reduces Faith purchase costs.
 		- The finisher bonus now awards a free Great General and Great Scientist instead of letting the player choose any one free Great Person, and adds a Production bonus towards the Biosphere Project and Terraformer Parts, along with the Colony Ship Project and Colony Ship Parts for players pursuing a Colonization Victory.